AmplitudeAudio/sdk/docs/content/docs/project-setup/09-collection.md

 `bool` `default: false`

-When this property is set to `true`, the scheduler will avoid to pick a sound from the collection before n different sounds are played, where n is the value defined by the `repeat_count` property.
+When this property is set to `true`, the scheduler will avoid picking a sound from the collection before `n` different sounds are played, where `n` is the value defined by the `repeat_count` property.

 #### repeat_count